SrikanthParvathala/INST767-Project/README.md

       Deployment: Designed to be run as a standalone job, run on the DataProc cluster:
       ![image](https://github.com/SrikanthParvathala/INST767-Project/assets/22209549/44815f73-4849-4a92-9507-2fa3363a824c)

+1b. **Static Bus Stops Data Transformation**: [Script](Transformation/Stop-Data-Processing.py)
+   - In this part, we transformed the extracted static data for bus stops.
+   - We utilized DataProc, Cloud Functions, and Cloud Scheduler to execute the transformation tasks efficiently.
+   - After completing the extraction into a Google Storage bucket, the next step was to process the data using the script and DataProc cluster and move it to the BigQuery table.
+   - This script utilizes PySpark and Google Cloud Platform's BigQuery service to aggregate and store stops data.
+It first loads GTFS data from a Cloud Storage bucket, extracts relevant information about bus stops, and transforms it into a structured DataFrame.
+The processed data is then saved to a BigQuery table.
+The script is run on DataProc Cluster with an invocation of the Cloud Function.
+[Script](Transformation/process-scooter-data-pub.py)

 2. **Bus Positions Data Transformation**: